sdiehl/write-you-a-haskell/000_introduction.md

 * Side effect management.
 * Preventing buffer overruns.
 * Ensuring cryptographic properties for network protocols.
-* Modeling and verify theorems in mathematics and logic.
+* Modeling and verifying theorems in mathematics and logic.
 * Preventing data races and deadlocks in concurrent systems.

 Type systems can never capture all possible behavior of the program.
 Although